 Your radiator pressure cap is a 15 psi (105 kPa) pressure-type cap and must be tightly installed to prevent coolant loss and possible engine damage from overheating.
-Be sure the arrows on the pressure cap line up with overflow tube on the radiator filler neck.
+Be sure the arrows on the cap line up with the overflow tube on the radiator filler neck.

 When you replace your radiator pressure cap, an AC® cap is recommended.
+See "Service Replacement Part and Filter Recommendations" in the Index.